What is a Switch in Bed? The Guide to How to Be a Switch

 - The sub can be more bossy and authoritative when they are receiving oral sex

-Unlike the more traditional Dominant and submissive roles, switches tend to have unique challenges.
+Unlike the more traditional Dominant and submissive roles, switch BDSM tends to have unique challenges.
 Here are just a few and what you can do to overcome them:

-No. What makes a relationship work isn’t each partner’s role or what their preferences are.
+No. What makes a relationship work isn’t each partner’s role or their preferences.
 The real definition of a successful dynamic is one that’s based on communication, negotiation, and balancing each other’s wants and needs.

-First of all, you should never expect or force a person to switch for you (or be into kink and not be vanilla).
-There are ways to encourage your partner to be more Dominant, submissive, or kinky, and I cover in detail how to do that here.
+First of all, you should never expect or force a person to do switch BDSM for you (or be into kink and not be vanilla).
+There are 5 Ways to Encourage Your Partner to be More Dominant, submissive, or kinky.
 But if you take the right steps and be patient, it will become easier for them to do so.

-There are so many ways!
+There are so many ways to decide whose turn it is during switch BDSM!
 I think letting it happen organically is best, as the mood hits you.
-Usually long-term dynamics will find a good “rhythm”, or at least you can pick up on each other’s desires over time.
-But you can also alternate days, or have set roles for specific situations (for instance one person is always the rigger in rope play).
+Usually, long-term dynamics will find a good “rhythm”, or at least you can pick up on each other’s desires over time.
+But you can also alternate days, or have set roles for specific situations (for instance, one person is always the rigger in rope play).

 Another fun way is to make getting to choose a certain role a reward for good behavior, even creating something like a contest.
 Experiment, have fun, and find what works for you!